FightZero/FightZero/README.md

 # FightZero
-Start learn to play fighting games from zero knowledge
+Learn to play fighting games from zero knowledge